 - Seahorses, giant clams and large fencing snails over and above the permitted allowances

-The WWF souvenir guide informs according to the simple traffic light system which souvenirs you should avoid in any case and gives tips for good alternatives: red means “hands off”, yellow means you have to show permits, green means “recommendable”.
+The WWF souvenir guide uses a simple traffic light system to inform you which souvenirs you should definitely avoid and gives tips for good alternatives: red means "keep your hands off", yellow means you need to show a permit, green means "recommended".